 - Inconsistency in investment, increased economic efficiency, Decreased ICOR (Incremental Capital Output Ratio – measures higher/incremental amount of capital needed to increase the production by a unit).
 There is no uniform relationship between growth and investment.
 The cycle is revived through consumption and then investment kicks in.

-- Allow the CSO to independently calculate, seek feedback and publish new data.
+- Allow the CSO to independently calculate, seek feedback, and publish new data.
 The data/results should be realistic and reflective of the ground reality.
-In the case of India, it seems like the results are dependent on the government at the helm rather than the data that is collected.
-In such scenarios this will dent the image of India at the international level.

-- Though this would be very difficult but India could look into Chain Linking methodology or index.
+- Though this would be very difficult, India could look into Chain Linking methodology or index.
 Wherein the developed economies keep updating their GDP calculation methodology very often.

 - Moreover, the government has already announced that the base year is going to be changed likely to 2018-19 if it’s done then these numbers will be revised all over again